 Maximize your effort to succeed with effective note-taking, time management, and study skill strategies.

 Apply to Become a Tutor

-If you are interested in becoming a tutor for a course, please contact Karyn Belanger, the Associate Director of the CLTR for student programs.
+If you are interested in becoming a tutor for a course, please contact Karyn Belanger, the Co-Director of the CLTR.
 A faculty recommendation will be required.
 Generally speaking, we hire tutors who have had a year of Colgate course experience prior to becoming a tutor.
 Questions?
-Contact firstname.lastname@example.org.
+Contact email@example.com.